telerik/blazor-docs/components/grid/filter/filter-row.md

 To enable the filter row set the `FilterMode` property of the grid to `Telerik.Blazor.GridFilterMode.FilterRow`.

 The grid will render a row below the column headers with UI that you can use to fill in the filter criteria.
-You can type in the input to execute the default operator as you type, or click a button to choose a different filter operator (like "contains", "greater than" and so on).
+You can type in the input to execute the default operator as you type or click a button to choose a different filter operator (like `Contains`, `GreaterThan`, and so on).
 Filters are applied as the user types in the inputs.
-Once you enter a filter criteria, the clear button will be enabled to allow you to reset the filter state.
+Once you enter the filter criteria, the clear button will be enabled to allow you to reset the filter state.

 The default filter operator is `Contains` for `string` columns and `IsEqualTo` for numbers and dates.
 Boolean columns display a filtering drop down that effectively combines the filter operator and value.